-For this installation of PureADK Perspectives, we welcome Brecka Coonradt, who shares her experience hiking the 46 Adirondack High Peaks.
+For this installation of PureADK Perspectives, we welcome Brecka Coonradt, who shares her experience hiking the 46 Adirondack High Peaks to become an ADK 46er.
 Enjoy following along below as she shares her stories and lessons learned throughout her journey.
 To check out more of her adventures in the mountains, be sure to follow along with her Instagram page.

 When I first started my journey to becoming a 46er I didn’t know anything about these mountains, the gear needed, how to use a compass, etc. I was just feeling a bit lost in life and knew I loved to hike.
 After reading a few things online, I set out for Phelps and Tabletop solo one January morning (I didn’t even own snowshoes).
 I had to ask other hikers if I was going the right way multiple times!
 I can’t fit into words how much I have learned about hiking and how much I have learned about myself throughout this whole experience.
 I loved this journey so much, and I was lucky enough to be able to move up to the Adirondacks after the completion of it to continue hiking these incredible mountains.